 What is a coregasm?

-Dr. Janet Brito, an AASECT-certified sex therapist & supervisor at Lovehoney tells woman&home, "Coregasms work for non-sexual orgasms due to an individual’s anatomy and physiology, headspace at the time of the exercise, and repetitive motion of the exercise."
+Dr Janet Brito, an AASECT-certified sex therapist and supervisor at Lovehoney tells woman&home, "Coregasms work for non-sexual orgasms due to an individual’s anatomy and physiology, headspace at the time of the exercise, and repetitive motion of the exercise."
 She adds, however, that, "they are not necessarily linked to erotic content, but more associated to repetitive body movements."